openedx/enterprise-access/docs/decisions/0029-self-service-purchasing-BFF.rst

 Decision
 ========

 We will implement a RESTful API contract with four primary endpoints following the proposed BFF (Backend-for-Frontend) pattern.
-The design emphasizes real-time validation, clear authentication boundaries, and stateless server operations with ephermeral form state handled entirely on the frontend.
+The design emphasizes real-time validation, clear authentication boundaries, and stateless server operations with ephemeral form state handled entirely on the frontend.

 BFF Endpoints for Checkout Flow
 --------------------------------